ericardomuten/profile-page/content/event/conquest2022/index.md

 ---
 abstract: Tutorial contents:<br>1.
-Building a Basic Quantum Circuit<br>|5-
+Building a Basic Quantum Circuit<br>- A

-    * Adding qubits
-    * Adding classical bits
-    * Adding basic quantum gates
-    * Adding measurement
-    * Visualizing the circuit
 draft: false
 summary: Giving an introductory tutorial on using Qiskit.
 title: Introduction to Qiskit Workshop